Frequently Asked Questions

 Who does ReLease cover?

-ReLease covers renters with lease agreements between 6-24 months that are uncertain about their future plans.
-Early career, roommates, the spontaneous, the about-to-buy-a-home, the risk averse, and the financially responsible to name a few.
+ReLease covers renters that sign lease agreements in the United States between 6-24 months in length.
+Coverage is provided to renters in uncertain circumstances at the time that their coverage period begins and includes early career, those with roommates, the about-to-buy-a-home, the risk averse, and the financially responsible to name a few.

 What is a ReLease Enabled Community?